 And stoking our own fire for our passions.

-In my situation, there were two types of stress: one came from the ongoing day-to-day pressure to work hard enough, sacrifice enough, remain focused enough, and the other was full instinctful fight or flight response to the pressure of a world cup race day, or world champs… or the Olympics.
+In my situation, there were two types of stress: one came from the ongoing day-to-day pressure to work hard enough, sacrifice enough, remain focused enough, and the other was full instinctual fight or flight response to the pressure of a world cup race day, or world champs… or the Olympics.

 (CLICK)